 All other readings are available either on the web or on the course website.
 These are marked with the www symbol.
 Those available on the web are linked from the course website.
-A few readings are on reserve in the library, and should also be available by electronic reserve; these are marked with the LIB symbol.
-The course website is available through http://blackboard.unc.edu and is also linked from http://www.unc.edu/~aperrin.
+The course website is available through http://sakai.unc.edu.